 - 1. Players must not perform any forward motion with any part of their body after the match officials call "Teams ready" and until they blow the whistle.
-If a player breaks this rule, it will be considered a false start. - A false start is called only when the player who moved before the whistle carries on with their rush and crosses the activation line; if said player stops their movement before crossing the activation line, this does not constitute a false start. - 3.
-When the match official suspends the game to call a false start, the non-offending team will receive all 5 balls.. - 4.
-After the suspension, all the balls are already live. - 5.
-If both teams false start, the team which, according to the officials, was the first to move will be considered the offending team; if the officials are unable to determine which team initiated the false start, there will simply be a reset of the set. - 6.
-Any outs incurred in between the event of the false start and the whistle of the official will be ignored unless they are the result of a cardable offense.
+If a player breaks this rule, it will be considered a false start. - 2.
+A false start is called when the player who moved before the whistle carries on with their rush and crosses the attack line; if said player stops their movement before crossing the attack line, this does not constitute a false start. - 3.
+A false start is also called if a player who started on court with no part of either foot touching the backline, carries on with their rush and crosses the attack line; if said player stops their movement before crossing the attack line, this does not constitute a false start. - 4.
+When the match official suspends the game to call a false start, the non-offending team will receive all 5 balls.. - 5.
+After the suspension, all the balls are already activated. - 6.
+If both teams false start, the team which, according to the officials, was the first to move will be considered the offending team; if the officials are unable to determine which team initiated the false start, there will simply be a reset of the set. - 7.
+Any eliminations incurred in between the event of the false start and the whistle of the official will be ignored unless they are the result of a cardable offense.